ucloud/ucloud-sdk-go/README.md

 req.Tag        = ucloud.String("sdk-example")
 ```

-### Complex structure in query
+### Complex Query

-You can also set array as query, such as:
+You can set array as query for `DescribeUHostInstance` action, such as:

 ```go
 req.UHostIds = []string{"uhost-xxx", "uhost-yyy"}
 ```

 will encoded as `UHostIds.0=uhost-xxx&UHostIds.1=uhost-yyy`

+You can also set the complex struct array for `CreateUHostInstance` action, such as:

 ```go
 dataDisk := uhost.UHostDisk{